alexheretic/glyph-brush/README.md

 glyph_brush.draw_queued(&mut gfx_encoder, &gfx_color, &gfx_depth).unwrap();
 ```

-## Limitations
-The current implementation only supports OpenGL 3.0 or later.
-But other rendering languages (that are supported by gfx) should be easy enough to add.
-Send in your PRs!

 ## Examples
 Have a look at
 * `cargo run --example paragraph --release`
 * `cargo run --example performance --release`
 * `cargo run --example varied --release`
 * `cargo run --example depth --release`

+## Limitations
+The current implementation supports OpenGL *(3.0 or later)*.
+However, other rendering languages (that are supported by gfx) should be easy enough to add.
+Send in your PRs!